krnb/noobsecblog/source/_posts/HackTheBox/htb-falafel-writeup-w-o-metasploit.md

 It's important to keep in mind that when our SQL injection is working, we get the error "Wrong identification", and when it does not, we get an error "Try again".

-Similarly, we can extract passwords of the corresponding usernames: admin and chris
+Similarly, we can extract the hashes of the users present in here.

-We'll test for [a-f0-9] (because hashes) for each character position for the password string, and if we get the error "Wrong identification", then that would indicate that for that position the password has that character in it's place.
+We'll test for [a-f0-9] (because hashes) for each character position for the password column, and if we get the error "Wrong identification", then it would indicate that for position X the password column has that character.

+##### Hash Extraction - BurpSuite Edition

-This can be done in BurpSuite Intruder, even in Community Edition which is what I use, let's take a look at finding the first character of the admin's password.
+This can be done in BurpSuite Intruder, even in Community Edition which is what I use, let's take a look at finding the first character of the admin's hash.

 First we select a login request in BurpSuite and "Send it to intruder" and set our payload position: